 - DeBartolo Performing Arts Center*

-*Please Note: Should a game be delayed due to weather or game play and the game ends after 8:30 p.m., post-game Mass will be canceled in the Basilica and DeBartolo.
+*Please Note: Should the game end after 8:30 p.m., post-game Mass will be canceled in the Basilica and DeBartolo.

 - Basilica of the Sacred Heart